Medical library: Medical librarians

 Medical librarians are skilled professionals who assist with resources and research in the medical professions.
-The focus of the medical librarian is to emphasize the use of evidence based research and practice.
+The focus of the medical librarian is to emphasize the use of evidence-based research and practice.
 This can be for both medical research or medical practice.
 As well the medical librarian is expected be a resource for assisting with publishing and presentation of research.
 Medical librarians use web based resources to conduct research and help generate evidence based approaches to healthcare.
 Organizations such as the MLA set standards for what a medical librarian should follow in practice.

+Collections

+Different medical libraries have different needs and different resources for collection development.
+Several guides for librarians have been published.
+The Brandon–Hill title lists were a free collection of suggested books and journals.
+These lists were created by two librarians at the Mt.
+Sinai School of Medicine, Al Brandon and Dorothy Hill, and published from 1965 to 2004.
+Beginning in 2006, the annual Doody's Core Titles in the Health Sciences lists, which includes a separate suggested list for small libraries, have been commonly used for English-language medical books.
+Both medical librarians and subject-matter experts are involved in compiling the Doody's lists.

 Associations

-The Medical Library Association (MLA) is a Chicago-based advocate for library professionals and health sciences libraries - primarily in the United States.
+The Medical Library Association (MLA) is a Chicago-based advocate for library professionals and health sciences libraries – primarily in the United States.
 MLA maintains an online list of ALA-accredited library school programs for those who would like to pursue a master's degree in library and information studies in the US and Canada (MLIS).
 It furthermore administers the US credentialing organization for medical librarians, the Academy of Health Information Professionals (AHIP).